-The Foodbank at St Paul's Hounslow West is still operating on a Wednesday, but our collection point is now out of bounds.
-You can deliver to St Paul's when it is open on Wednesday mornings, or alternatively The Royal Oak pub on Worton Road is operating a collection point most days.
+The Foodbank at St Paul's Hounslow West is still operating on a Wednesday, and a pop up Foodbank has started at Church of the Good Shepherd.
+Our collection point is accessible when the church is open for private prayer, or you can deliver to St Paul's when it is open on Wednesday mornings.
 If you would like to make a financial donation to the Foodbank to support those who are vulnerable during this time, you can do so easily via text.

 To donate £5, text JRQQ02 to 70970

 To donate £30, text JRQQ02 to 70191

 Alternatively you can make an online donation (and choose your own amount) here.

 Other resources to help you worship at home